Tumors of the Adipose (Fat) Tissue in Cats and Dogs

 tissue directly underlying the skin), however, they can also occur in the chest cavity, abdominal cavity, spinal canal, and

-size large enough that can compress onto and interfere with adjacent tissues/organs.
-Once the lipomas begin to cause
+large enough that can compress onto and interfere with adjacent tissues/organs.
+Once the lipomas begin to cause medical

-medical problems in the pets, they are usually surgically removed which can be followed by radiation therapy to ensure
+problems in the pets, they are usually surgically removed which can be followed by radiation therapy to ensure that the

 Intermuscular lipomas are a variant of the subcutaneous lipoma and are located in the intermuscular region of the thigh of